Health Care Guide Information

 Types of cancer are divided according to the body tissue affected /involved example;

-• furthermore, if cancer begins in bones or connective tissues is called Sarcomas.
+• Furthermore, if cancer begins in bones or connective tissues, it is called a Sarcoma.

 Common Signs and Symptoms of Cancer